The best self-care ideas…

 - Go on a wine tasting tour.

-- Lie down in the grass and stare up at the sky, watching the clouds and imagining shapes in them.
+- Lie down on the grass and stare up at the sky, watching the clouds and imagining shapes in them.

 - Make a list of positive affirmations and then practice saying them out loud.

-- Write in my journal a reflection about my abilities and my successes in life.
-Start each sentence with either “I can…” or “I have succeeded in…” Keep it positive.
-Do this as a timed writing exercise for 15 – 45 minutes.
+- Write a reflection in your journal about your abilities and successes in life.
+Start each sentence with either “I can…” or “I have succeeded in…” Do this as a timed writing exercise for 15 – 45 minutes.

-- Write a poem expressing my innermost thoughts and feelings.
+- Write a poem expressing your innermost thoughts and feelings.
+It does not have to rhyme.

 - Make a bouquet of flowers from the garden.

-- Write in my journal a reflection about what you value most in life.
+- Write a reflection in your journal about what you value most in life.
 Start with, “What I value most in life is…” Similar to the other reflections, write as long as you can on this topic (set a timer for 15 – 45 minutes).
 Keep writing until the timer runs out.
 If you run out of things to say, rewrite the original phrase, “What I value most in life is…” and begin again.
 Remember: There is no “wrong” way to do a reflection.

-- Take the time to phone, Skype, or text a special friend.
+- Spend time with someone you care about: Take the time to phone, Skype, or text a special friend.
 Better yet, go meet with them in person.
+Socialize.

 - Plan and take a road trip (or take a road trip with no plan).

-- Buy a decadent treat at the grocery store or my favorite bakery.
+- Buy a decadent treat at the grocery store or your favorite bakery.

 - Get your hair done at the salon or if you cannot afford the salon, the hair styling school.

-- Make a batch of ice cream and eat it.
+- Make or buy a batch of ice cream and eat it.
 Okay, maybe not all of it.
+Or all of it.
+I am not judging.

 - Go to the farmer’s market.